Lowcountry Regional Science and Engineering Fair

 An Affiliate of the International Science and Engineering Fair and the Broadcom MASTERS Competition

 The Lowcountry Regional Science and Engineering Fair (LSF) is the International Science and Engineering Fair (ISEF) and Broadcom MASTERS Competition affiliate for Berkeley, Charleston, Colleton, Dorchester, and Georgetown counites in South Carolina.
-The LSF is held annually in the March/April timeframe with registration due early March.
+The LSF will be held on April 4, 2017 with registration due March 6, 2017.
 At the LSF, eligible students in grades 5-12 compete for national, regional, and local awards, as well as the opportunity to advance to the aforementioned competitions.
 The College of Charleston is the title sponsor for the LSF.

 - The 36th Annual LSF and Awards Ceremony was held on Tuesday April 5, 2016.
 Thank you to all the students, teachers, mentors, parents, guardians, volunteers, judges, and sponsors that made it a success!
 A list of award winners is available for download by clicking here.
 Adobe Reader is required to view the file.
 To download Adobe, visit http://get.adobe.com/reader/.